bitovi/academy/src/technology-consulting/6-building-rapport.md

 Demonstrating your expertise through detailed, high-quality work that exceeds expectations further solidifies this trust.
 By consistently showcasing your knowledge and attention to detail, you create a reliable and trustworthy partnership that encourages long-term collaboration and success.

 - **Show your expertise:** Share relevant knowledge and past experiences that address the client’s needs.
-- **Pay attention to details:** Deliver high-quality work that meets or exceeds client expectations.
+- **Pay attention to details:** Focus on the finer points and specific elements within a project.
+Notice and address small but important aspects that might otherwise be overlooked.
-- **Be thorough:** Ensure all aspects of the project are well thought out and executed with precision.
+- **Be thorough:** Take a comprehensive and exhaustive approach to ensure that all aspects of your project are considered, tested, and completed to a high standard.

 Tips and techniques: